 In May 2020, publisher Strategic Directions International (SDi) released the “2020 Pharma/Bio Bioprocessing Technologies Market” report, which provides a thorough overview of the current market situation for analytical and scientific instrumentation for the bioprocessing market.
 The report outlines the recent business activities, market trends and regional demand for both the overall market and five technologies in particular: conventional bioreactors, single-use bioreactors, cell culture media & supplements, filtration & concentration, and process chromatography.
 The report highlights the leading firms offering these technologies, which include Cytiva (formerly GE Healthcare Life Sciences), MilliporeSigma, Sartorius and Thermo Fisher Scientific.
 Additionally, the report also devotes a section to summarizing the market trends involving the COVID-19 pandemic and how companies are adapting to the impact of the virus.
 For the report, SDi utilized primary resources, including interviews, and secondary resources, such as company reports and industry publications.

-In 2019, sales wise, cell culture media & supplements, filtration & concentration and process chromatography were the highest selling analytical technologies among the five profiled in the report in the bioprocessing market.
-The report predicts that out of those three, cell culture media & supplements and process chromatography will continue to be fast growing sectors, along with single-use bioreactors.
+In 2019, sales-wise, cell culture media & supplements, filtration & concentration and process chromatography were the highest-selling analytical technologies among the five profiled in the report in the bioprocessing market.
+The report predicts that out of those three, cell culture media & supplements and process chromatography will continue to be fast-growing sectors, along with single-use bioreactors.
 Cell culture media & supplements and process chromatography sales are each projected to increase in the high single digits through 2024.
-Also, the report expects single-use bioreactors sales to rise in the double digits during the same period.
+Also, the report expects single-use bioreactor sales to rise in double digits during the same period.
 Additionally, due to process chromatography and single-use bioreactors’ reliance on aftermarket products, both technologies are forecast to experience a significant increase in sales through 2024 for such products.

 Within the single-use bioreactors sector, demand from China and the US & Canada is expected to increase significantly.
 As mentioned before, the report predicts vaccine and therapy development will be the primary applications for the technology.
 Production-scale units are forecast to be the main growth driver.
 Cytiva, Sartorius and Thermo Fisher Scientific are currently the top suppliers for this technology sector.
 In December 2019, Cytiva, established its industry presence in China by collaborating with the Guangzhou Development District investment Promotion Bureau to create the bioprocessing training center called Guangzhou Bioprocess Academy.